Student Handbook

 Electronic Equipment

-Any student found using a cell phone, displaying a cell phone, or in possession of a ringing cell phone during the instructional day, may have the cell phone confiscated by the principal/designee and have disciplinary consequences.
-The parent/guardian will be required to retrieve the cell phone from the school principal/designee.
+Any student found using an electronic communication device, displaying an electronic telecommunication device, or in possession of a ringing electronic communication device during the instructional day, may have the electronic communication device confiscated by the principal/designee and have disciplinary consequences.
+The parent/guardian will be required to retrieve the electronic communication device from the school principal/designee.
 Related disruption and/or refusal to hand over a cell phone when directed by a school system employee may result in more severe disciplinary action such as suspension and/or expulsion.

 Emergency Cards